t-panu/Nonlinear_VSCMG/README.md

-# Nonlinear_VSCMG
+# Synergetic-VSCMG
 This repo is all about how to create VSCMG
 (Variable Speed Control Moment Gyro) using quaternion-based nonlinear controller and its hardware development.
+For Constant Speed CMG using nonlinear control called "Synergetic controller" (kinda like sliding mode control but better power consumption)
-For Constant Speed CMG , you can check this paper >> https://doi.org/10.1063/5.0206642
+, you can check this paper >> https://doi.org/10.1063/5.0206642

 Single gimbal CMG was created by using aircraft turn coordinator before.
 I haven't upload the processs yet , but I will do it after this project